 Can more than one patient use this?

-I believe two people could use the same device if you don’t have too many drugs between you.
+I believe two people could use the same device if you don’t have too many drugs between the two of you.
 But it may be confusing to do so.

 I understand they are working to release a product to use in tandem.